Sean Davis (soccer, born 1993)

 Sean Akira Davis (born February 8, 1993) is an American professional soccer player.
-He plays as a midfielder.

 Early life

 Born in Long Branch, New Jersey, Davis grew up in Holmdel Township with his parents Lynn Yamada Davis, who would later become a celebrity chef on TikTok and YouTube, and Keith Davis.

 Youth

 Davis was a member of several youth clubs growing up, including the Holmdel Bulldogs, the NJSA 04 Academy, the Match Fit Academy, and the New York Red Bulls academics program.

 Early career

 College

 Davis was a two-time captain at Duke University, where he made a total of 65 appearances for the Blue Devils.
 He led the Atlantic Coast Conference in assists his senior year.
 Davis was a three-time All-ACC selection, a three-time member of the All-ACC Academic Team, the 2014 ACC Midfielder of the Year, a CoSIDA Academic All-America First Team selection, and a Lowe's Senior Class First Team honoree.

 He also played in the Premier Development League for Carolina Dynamo in 2013.
 During the 2014 summer season, Davis played for the New York Red Bulls U-23 in the National Premier Soccer League.
 He helped the team capture the 2014 NPSL title appearing as a starter in the league final, where he registered the game winning assist.